Sandy4321/unsocml16/README.md

   * Report with summary of a session with discoveries, conclusions or assumptions a group have made towards an issue
   * Combination of the previous 2 or a 3rd format that will showcase the results of a group

-After that, all results will be submitted to OpenAI alongside with the names of the participants and a group lead.
+All results will be submitted to OpenAI alongside with the names of the participants and a group lead.

+##Prerequisites
+2 main elements for this format are